MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-attributes-errors.md

 > MISSING_COLUMN: Missing required column '\<Attribute Name\>'.
 Add this column of data to your file and reupload.

-This issue occurs if one or more of the following required columns are missing from the file you upload:
+This issue occurs if one or more of the following required columns are missing from the file that you upload:

 - First name
 - Last name